 Fernando Belaúnde, born on October seventh, nineteen twelve, was a prominent Peruvian politician, architect, and university teacher.
-His political career was marked by two significant terms as President of Peru, first from nineteen sixty-three to nineteen sixty-eight and later from nineteen eighty to nineteen eighty-five.
+His political career is marked by two significant terms as President of Peru, first from nineteen sixty-three to nineteen sixty-eight, and later from nineteen eighty to nineteen eighty-five.

 During his initial presidency, Belaúnde focused on modernizing Peru and implementing various social reforms.
 However, his administration faced challenges, culminating in a military coup in nineteen sixty-eight that led to his ousting.
 This period of military rule lasted for twelve years, significantly impacting the political landscape of the country.

-In a remarkable comeback, Belaúnde was re-elected in nineteen eighty, marking a return to democratic governance.
-His second term was characterized by efforts to stabilize the economy and promote development, although he faced ongoing challenges from both political opponents and economic difficulties.
+In a remarkable comeback, Belaúnde was re-elected in nineteen eighty, demonstrating his resilience and commitment to democratic governance.
+His second term was characterized by efforts to restore civil liberties and promote economic development, navigating the complexities of a nation recovering from years of authoritarian rule.